HMHS Chantilly (63)

 HMHS Chantilly was a passenger ship that was built in 1922 by Ateliers & Chantiers de la Loire for the Compagnie des Française de Navigation à Vapeur Chargeurs Réunis.
 She was sold before completion to the Compagnie des Messageries Maritimes.
-Captured by the British in 1941, she served as a hospital ship but was severely damaged by the explosion of Fort Stikine at Bombay, India on 14 April 1944.
+Captured by the British in the Strait of Gibraltar in 1941, she served as a hospital ship but was severely damaged by the explosion of Fort Stikine at Bombay, India on 14 April 1944.
 Chantilly was repaired and returned to her owners post-war.
 She was scrapped in 1952.